Department of Teacher and Bilingual Education

 EDSE 5323 Curr Adapt Exc Biling Student 3 SCH (3-0)

-Curriculum needs and program planning for culturally and linguistically different exceptional students.
+Curriculum needs and program planning for culturally and linguistically diverse exceptional students.
 Prerequisite: EDSE 5360.

 EDSE 5333 Bilingual Child Spec Ed 3 SCH (3-0)

-An overview of special education issues relevant to handicapped, limited English proficient children.
+An overview of special education issues relevant to culturally and linguistically children with disabilities.
 Prerequisite: EDSE 5360.

 EDSE 5360 Accom Diverse Poplatn in Clsrm 3 SCH (3-0)